EzDwaine/codechallenge_ms3/README.md

 https://www.sqlitetutorial.net/download-install-sqlite/

 First, almost all the tools i've used i learned in the span of the whole challenge.
-The
+Got stuck on inserting the correct formatted fields on the database.